Skip to content

 Group health insurance for 30 employees is a turning point for many growing businesses.
 At this size, healthcare costs often accelerate faster than payroll, and employers begin to feel the impact of annual renewals that no longer align with how their employees actually use healthcare.
 What worked at 10 or 15 employees often becomes inefficient, unpredictable, and expensive at 30.

 The good news is that companies with 30 employees usually qualify for far more strategic options than traditional small-group plans.
-With the right structure, many employers can lower total healthcare costs, improve benefit quality, gain claims transparency, and even create refund potential when claims run favorably.
+With the right structure, many employers can lower total healthcare costs, improve benefit quality, gain claims transparency, and create refund potential when claims run favorably—without turning benefits administration into a full-time job.

 Group Health Review for 30 Employees